 Pinocchio is a story by the people for the people but is it a myth?
 In differentiating between fairy tale and myth, Marie Von Franz writes, “if one studies the psychological implications of myths, one sees that they very much express the national character of the civilization in which they originated and have been kept alive” (26).
 This is most certainly the case with Pinocchio, I believe Collodi, a serious writer and political activist, intended his stories to hold a mirror to the society and comment on issues that existed in his time.
 Von Franz continues this thought to show how this nationalization of the narrative distinguishes a piece as a myth rather than a fairy tale.
 She writes, “by lifting such an archetypal motif to a cultural and national level and by linking it with religious traditions and poetic forms, it more specifically expresses the problems of that nation in that cultural period, but loses some of its generally human character” (27).
 Using this differentiation of fairy tale and myth, Pinocchio would fall with myth.

 This brings me to the heart of the paper, how is Pinocchio a myth and how is it also not a myth?
 Pinocchio contains all of the elements of Joseph Campbell’s hero journey cycle except Pinocchio is not a hero.
 Unlike many of the heroes from myth, Pinocchio is neither soldier nor knight.
 He is a lowly puppet that is created by a woodcarver that is so poor, he has to sell his own jacket to buy Pinocchio his book for school.
 Not only is Pinocchio not a traditional hero, he’s not really even a very good guy.
 He is an antihero.
 All the trials he faces are because of his own selfish impulses.
 All through the novel, Pinocchio knows what he should do but he continues to make the wrong choices.
 In other myths, it may be the hero’s bad choices that lead to bad situations but Pinocchio doesn’t have heroic moments to redeem his bad choices.
 Like the main character in the popular folklore stories from Collodi’s time, “Jack tales,” Pinocchio survives all his trials through good luck and not through good deeds.
 He does not rescue but is in constant need of being rescued.
 The only time that he helps to rescue someone is when he helps his father, Geppetto from the belly of the whale and this is as much an act of self-preservation as heroism.
-However, even in this instance, Pinocchio’s strength fails and they must be carried to safety by a tuna, once again Pinocchio needs to be rescued.
+Even with this small act of heroism, Pinocchio’s strength fails and once again in need of rescue, they are carried to safety by a tuna.

 So, Pinocchio is folklore, except it is in written form.
 It is a fairy tale, except it holds a mirror to the society from which it was created.
 It is also a myth, except the main character is no hero.
 So, when it comes back to my original question – to what genre does Pinocchio belong?
 Is it folklore, fairy tale, or myth?
 It is all of these and none of them, it is something new – it is a mythic fairy tale in the tradition of folklore.
 The story Pinocchio is like the puppet Pinocchio.
 Pinocchio lives, he talks, he thinks – in almost all ways, he is a real boy, except he isn’t.
 He is made of wood so he doesn’t age, he remains a wooden boy until the fairy with the blue hair again comes to his aid and gives him the transformation he has longed for through the story, to become a real and good.
 The story has the fairy tale ending of living happily ever after, Pinocchio becomes real, Geppetto’s youth is restored, and they are given a great fortune.
 The story Pinocchio also has a happily ever after, it went from a series of stories, to a book, to a movie, and to the minds of many throughout the world.
 It may not be a real myth, a real fairy tale, or a real folk tale but it is a real story that contains elements of all three.